How to Pre Sell Your Product Idea

 Step 1: Determine Your Product Idea

-• Finally, you can do One on One Interviews with your target market to learn more about their problems.
-Doing these interviews is one of the best ways to gain insight about your target audience fast and find out what their true problems and pains are.
-Check out my complete guide on how to conduct One on One Interviews here.
+• Finally, you can do one-on-one interviews with your target market to learn more about their problems.
+Doing these interviews is one of the best ways to gain insight into your target audience quickly and find out what their true problems and pains are.

 Once you’ve got some basic information together brainstorm some product ideas you could create.
-Does your audience want a course, an ebook, or do they want some sort of physical or digital product?
+Does your audience want a course or an ebook, or do they want some sort of physical or digital product?

 Step 2: Put a Basic Outline Together

-Now this might be different for you, if you’re putting together a SaaS solution (Service as a Software) then you might create a wire frame design, or if you’re creating a physical product you might create a simple drawing of the product or even a small prototype.
+Now this might be different for you, If you’re putting together a SaaS solution (Service as Software) then you might create a wireframe design, or if you’re creating a physical product you might create a simple drawing of the product or even a small prototype.

 Side Note: You do not need to create the entire finished product at this point.
 This step is all about putting enough information together to help people gain interest in what you plan to create.